In China's murky waters, global sewage firms seek rewards

-CHANGZHOU, China Global sewage and water treatment firms are eyeing opportunities in an unsavory place: a growing pile of waste in China, the world's most populous nation.
+CHANGZHOU, China (Reuters) - Global sewage and water treatment firms are eyeing opportunities in an unsavory place: a growing pile of waste in China, the world's most populous nation.

 The country has been for years battling contamination from fertilizer run-offs, heavy metals and untreated sewage.
 A survey in 2015 showed nearly two thirds of China's underground water and a third of its surface water was unfit for human contact.